• FREE TV

 The concepts are the same for any analog stereo component such as cassette deck, reel to reel deck, 8 track, MiniDisc or turntable to copy and convert songs.
 Connect analog deck outputs to computer input, run music capture program on computer and save as digital music file.

 Have any old music cassettes from the 1970s or 1980s.
 What about old reel to reel tapes?
 Want to make sure the old tunes are not lost?
-Maybe that old cassette player is getting too old or the tape in the cassette is aging and may not playback the next time.
+Maybe that old cassette player is getting too old or the tape in the cassette is aging and may not playback.

 Maybe you just want to add your old tunes to your iPod player.
 Once you get the songs on the computer, you can burn them to CD, put them on your portable player such as iPod/iPhone or play them on the computer.
 But the music is saved in a digital file for future play.